Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Tabler/Readme.md

                         '''
                         self.debug(
                                                 [
-('self.',self,['TabledKeyStr','TabularedKeyStrsList'])
+('self.',self,['TabledKeyStr','TabularedTableKeyStrsList'])
                                                 ]
                                         )
                         '''

                         #Create the Table if not already
-                        if self.TabledKeyStr not in self.TabularedKeyStrsList:
+                        if self.TabledKeyStr not in self.TabularedTableKeyStrsList:

                                 #debug
                                 '''